groovybits/rsllm/README.md

 - Candle Rust Transformers/Tensors by Huggingface: [Candle](https://github.com/huggingface/candle)
 - NDI SDK for Image Output: [NDI SDK](https://ndi.video/download-ndi-sdk/)
 - OpenAI for API Specifications: [OpenAI](https://openai.com/)
+- MetaVoice for TTS Integration: [MetaVoice](https://metavoice.com/)
+- Whisper for Speech to Text: [Whisper](https://whisper.com/)

 ## Author

 Chris Kennedy, leading the development of innovative AI solutions with the MacOS Metal GPU Rust LLM Toolkit.
 February 2024.

-We are committed to pushing the boundaries of AI integration on MacOS, ensuring developers and researchers have access to powerful, efficient, and versatile tools for their AI-driven projects.
+We are committed to pushing the boundaries of AI integration with Video Technology and Multimodal input/output on MacOS Arm CPUs in pure Rust, ensuring media developers and researchers have access to powerful, efficient, and versatile tools for their AI-driven projects.